jsconf/wwwtf.berlin/welcome/index.md

 A taxi, should be about €25 to Alexanderplatz.

 ### From SXF
 From Schönefeld Airport, you have the option of two different train connections.
-I recommend taking the regional train (not the S-bahn).
+We recommend taking the regional train (not the S-bahn).
 You'll need an ABC ticket, which will cost €3.30 and is valid for the rest of your one-way journey inside the ABC zone, including transfers to other transfer methods.

 A taxi should be about €35 to Alexanderplatz.